Efficient CHAD: Arrays

-The derivative of `$\taFold{}{}{}$' in \cref{fig:array-op-derivatives} is a bit more involved.\footnote{An alternative is given in~\cite{ad-2021-diff-scan}, which is expressed just in terms of standard second-order array combinators but has the downside of being not quite complexity-efficient --- it has a complexity blowup in the case of nesting fold in the combination function of fold.} The approach taken here is to record (in a `$\Tree{}{}$' --- see \cref{fig:array-op-der-untree}) the reduction tree taken in the primal pass by the `$\taFold{}{}{}$' combinator, and to unfold over that same reduction tree, but now from the root instead of from the leaves, in the reverse pass (with `$\tUnTree{}{}{}{}$')\footnote{The `$\List d \ra \List d$' return type is a Cayley-transformed list, or ``difference list'', to make concatenation constant-time \cite{fp-1986-difference-lists}.}.
+The derivative of `$\taFold{}{}{}$' in \cref{fig:array-op-derivatives} is a bit more involved.\footnote{An alternative is given in~\cite{ad-2021-diff-scan}; see \cref{sec:related-work}.} The approach taken here is to record (in a `$\Tree{}{}$' --- see \cref{fig:array-op-der-untree}) the reduction tree taken in the primal pass by the `$\taFold{}{}{}$' combinator, and to unfold over that same reduction tree, but now from the root instead of from the leaves, in the reverse pass (with `$\tUnTree{}{}{}{}$')\footnote{The `$\List d \ra \List d$' type is a Cayley-transformed list / ``difference list'' for constant-time concatenation~\cite{fp-1986-difference-lists}.}.
 In practice, one would implement `$\tUnTree{}{}{}{}$' as a primitive operation together with the `$\Tree{}{}$' data type, and hide this complexity from users.
 (See also \cref{sec:parallelism}.)
 Finally we also use a new array primitive: $\taFromList{} : \List\ty \ra \Array\ty$, clearly also linear-time in the length of the list.
 The complexity for $\taFold{}{}{}$ is sound for the same reasons as for `$\taBuild{}{}{}$' above: its direct work is within bounds, and it calls backpropagators of its subterms at most (here precisely)~once.